 In conclusion I will never swallow The Pill a damned day in my life.

-Next we have The Injection.
+Next we have

 I hate needles but for some reason, the first time I tried contraception I went with this option.
 At the time that I lost my V Card and decided to go on Birth Control, most if not all the women around me had the Injection.